phatvo21/football-fixtures-api/README.md

-# Service serves simple apis management.
+# Service aggregates football fixtures and exposes the APIs to serves the expectations requests.

 - [Introduction](#introduction)
 - [Database](#database)